 Connie loves teaching and preaching, and longs to see more young people using their gifts both in missions and in the local church.
 She has a passion for integrated mission which is why Mission-Net is so important for her.
 Mission isn’t something you do, it’s something you live; it’s part of who you are.
 As Christians, missions, church, unity and community are part of our DNA.

 While Connie loves missions, preaching, teaching, and working with church, another very important passion of hers is her husband João and their two boys, Joshua and Caleb.
 Since June 2015 she is the chair of Mission-Net e.V..

 Thomas is passionate about seeing a youth movement and event like Mission-Net thrive in Europe.
 He has been involved in making this happen since the conception of the idea – initially as a board member of Mission-Net, and more recently also in his role as the General Secretary of the European Evangelical Alliance.

 It was during his three year apprenticeship that Thomas met with God.
 Some young people had the courage to visit and invite him to attend their youth group, where he caught fire for God and his mission.

 After getting married to Margrith in his early twenties, he attended Bible College.
 They joined OM to reach out to Arabs.
 The family first lived and ministered in London, before moving to Italy and Egypt.
 Over the years, Thomas has enjoyed a variety of roles within OM and lately with the European Evangelical Alliance, with on-going exposure to people, new situations and projects.

 Erion lives in Tirana, Albania.
-He gave his life to Christ at a young age and has been working in full time ministry for the past 14 years.
+He gave his life to Christ at a young age and has been in full time ministry for the last 16 years.

 Jussi Miettinen lives in the small city of Riihimäki in Finland with his wife, two daughters, a dog, two goats, a hundred gold fish and three mice.